Semi-universality of CFT$_d$ entropy at large spin: Large Yang-Mills theory at high

 in agreement with the expression \eqref{entbhtwi} for the microcanonical entropy for the pure black hole, as might have been expected.
 Of course, this entropy can be rewritten in the scaling form \eqref{finansforent} as

-as anticipated in \eqref{lj}. \item When $|\delta \beta| \sim N^{-2/3}$ (\cref{case2} of the previous subsubsection) we see from the last of \eqref{mixedcharges} that $\tau/(N^2J_1J_2)^{1/3}$ is a number of order unity $<2^{-1/3}$.
+as anticipated in \eqref{finansforentint}. \item When $|\delta \beta| \sim N^{-2/3}$ (\cref{case2} of the previous subsubsection) we see from \eqref{mixedcharges} that $\tau/(N^2J_1J_2)^{1/3}$ is a number of order unity, less than $2^{-1/3}$.
 As both the entropy and the twist of the grey galaxy receive their dominant contribution from the black hole component, we should expect \eqref{entropygg} to continue to hold at these lower values of the scaled twist.
-It is easy to directly verify (from the last of \eqref{mixedcharges}) that this is indeed the case. \item When $N^{-1}\ll |\delta \beta| \ll N^{-2/3}$ (\cref{case3} of the previous subsubsection) we see from the last of \eqref{mixedcharges} that $ 1 \ll \tau/(J_1J_2)^{1/3} \ll N^{\frac{2}{3}}$.
+It is easy to directly verify (from the last equation of \eqref{mixedcharges}) that this is indeed the case. \item When $N^{-1}\ll |\delta \beta| \ll N^{-2/3}$ (\cref{case3} of the previous subsubsection) we see from the last equation of \eqref{mixedcharges} that $ 1 \ll \tau/(J_1J_2)^{1/3} \ll N^{\frac{2}{3}}$.
 As both the entropy and the twist of the grey galaxy continue to receive their dominant contribution from the black hole component at these charges, we should expect \eqref{entropygg} to continue to hold even at these lower values of the scaled twist.
-Once again, it is easily verified, from the last of \eqref{mixedcharges}, that this is true. \item When $|\delta \beta| \sim N^{-1}$ (\cref{case4} of the previous subsubsection) we see from the last of \eqref{mixedcharges} that $\tau/(J_1J_2)^{1/3}$ is of order unity.
+Once again, it is easily verified, from the last equation of \eqref{mixedcharges}, that this is true. \item When $|\delta \beta| \sim N^{-1}$ (\cref{case4} of the previous subsubsection) we see from the last equation of \eqref{mixedcharges} that $\tau/(J_1J_2)^{1/3}$ is of order unity.
 At these values of the scaled twist, while the gas makes the dominant contribution to the angular momentum of the solution, the black hole and the gas make comparable contributions to both the twist and the entropy of the grey galaxy.
-As the gas contribution to the entropy (and twist) is nonnegligible, we should expect \eqref{entropygg} to be modified; indeed we find from \eqref{mixedcharges} that
+As the gas contribution to the entropy (and twist) is non-negligible, we should expect \eqref{entropygg} to be modified; indeed we find from \eqref{mixedcharges} that

-\item When $|\delta \beta| \ll N^{-1}$ (\cref{case5} of the previous subsubsection) we see from the last of \eqref{mixedcharges} that $\tau/(J_1J_2)^{1/3} \rightarrow A$ from above (recall $A$ is the order one constant defined in \eqref{adef} that characterizes the scaled twist of a bulk gas at $\beta = 2 \pi$).
+\item When $|\delta \beta| \ll N^{-1}$ (\cref{case5} of the previous subsubsection) we see from the last equation of \eqref{mixedcharges} that $\tau/(J_1J_2)^{1/3} \rightarrow A$ from above (recall $A$ is the order-one constant defined in \eqref{adef} that characterizes the scaled twist of a bulk gas at $\beta = 2 \pi$).
 In this case \eqref{scaledentggmod1} continues to apply, but can be simplified by substituting in the fact that $\tau/(J_1J_2)^{1/3} =A$, so we get